marinafloresp/EMERY/README.md

 #### Manage dependencies using Anaconda Python:
    1. Install Anaconda Python (https://www.anaconda.com/products/individual).
-   2. In the cloned Github repo, run `$ conda env create --file environment.yml`.
+   2. In the cloned Github repository, run `$ conda env create --file environment.yml`.
    3. Enter virtual environment using `$ conda activate pyBasketApp`.

 ***3. Run the app***

- From the "app" directory, run in the command line: `$ sh runApp.sh`
+ Move to the "app" directory and from the command line run: `$ sh runApp.sh`